goofanader/mna-officer-programs/animeEyes/README.md

     java -jar EyesBoardCreator.jar

-## How to Use: Make Halloween Party Boards
+## How to Use: Make Halloween Party Rounds
 1. You will get a prompt asking what the highest difficulty is.
 Enter it (it's most likely 5).

 1. You will get a prompt as to what folder contains the anime eyes images.
 It uses relative paths, so if you did the folder structure above, type ```animeEyesImages```